EverGreen ZeroWaste partners with multiple municipalities for seasonal yard waste drop-off events:

 Carbondale

-Yard waste drop-off events begin Saturday April 22, 2023 from 9:00 a.m. to 12:00 p.m. at the 4th and Colorado parking lot.
-These events occur every other Saturday thereafter with the last one being September 23, 2023.
-Proof of residency within Carbondale’s town limits is required to participate in this program as it is funded by Town waste collection accounts.
+Summer: Yard waste drop-off events begin Saturday, April 11, 2026, from 9:00 a.m. to 12:00 p.m. at the 4th and Colorado parking lot.
+These events occur every other Saturday thereafter, with the last one being September 26, 2026.
+Proof of residency within Carbondale’s town limits is required to participate in this program, as it is funded by the town’s waste collection accounts.

 Glenwood Springs